346291

 As a subscription-based app, Chegg generates revenue growth by expanding both its subscriber base and the amount each subscriber spends over time.

-Over the last two years, Chegg's users, a key performance metric for the company, grew 0.9% annually to 4.6 million.
+Chegg has been struggling to grow its users, a key performance metric for the company.
+Over the last two years, its users have declined 1.7% annually to 4.7 million.
 This is one of the lowest rates of growth in the consumer internet sector.

 Chegg Services Subscribers